 A rule object MAY contain a property named properties whose value is a property bag (§3.7).
 This allows tools to include information about the rule that is not explicitly specified in the SARIF format.

-formattedMessage object
+templatedMessage object

 General

-A formattedMessage object contains information that can be used to construct a formatted message that describes a result.
+A templatedMessage object contains information that can be used to construct a message that describes a result.

-formatId property
+templateId property

-A formattedMessage object SHALL contain a property named formatId whose value is a string that identifies the message format used to format the message that describes this result.
-The value of formatId SHALL correspond to one of the names in the set of name/value pairs contained in the messageFormats property (§3.27.8) of the rule object (§3.27) whose id property (§3.27.3) matches the ruleId property (§3.17.2) of this result object.
+A templatedMessage object SHALL contain a property named templateId whose value is a string that identifies the message template used to construct the message that describes this result.
+The value of templateId SHALL correspond to one of the property names in the messageTemplates property (§3.27.8) of the rule object (§3.27) whose id property (§3.27.3) matches the ruleKey property (§3.17.3) (if present) or else the ruleId property (§3.17.2) of the result object in which this templatedMessage object appears.
+The value of templateId MAY also correspond to one of the names in the richMessageTemplates property (§3.27.10) of that rule object.

 arguments property

-If the message format string specified by formatId contains any placeholders, the formattedMessage object SHALL contain a property named arguments, whose value is an array of string values that SHALL be used, in combination with a message format, to construct a result message.
-The array SHALL have exactly as many elements are there are distinct placeholders in the message format.
-The array element at index n SHALL correspond to the placeholder {n} in the message format.
+If the message template specified by templateId contains any placeholders, the templatedMessage object SHALL contain a property named arguments, whose value is an array of string values that SHALL be used, in combination with a message template, to construct a result message.
+The array element at index n SHALL correspond to the placeholder {n} in the message template.

-If the message format string specified by formatId does not contain any placeholders, the arguments property SHALL be absent.
+If the message template specified by templateId does not contain any placeholders, the arguments property SHALL be absent.

-EXAMPLE: Suppose formatId refers to the following message format:
+EXAMPLE: Suppose templateId refers to the following message template:

 "The variable "{0}" defined on line {1} is never used.
 Consider removing \"{0}\"."

 There are two distinct placeholders, {0} and {1} (although {0} occurs twice).
 Therefore, the arguments array will have two elements, the first corresponding to {0} and the second corresponding to {1}.

+The arguments array MUST contain at least as many elements as required by the placeholders in the message template string.

+EXAMPLE: If the highest numbered placeholder is {3}, the arguments array must contain at least 4 elements.If there exist both a plain text message template and a rich text message template with the same template id, and if those two templates have different numbers of placeholders, then the arguments array must contain enough elements to satisfy the highest numbered placeholder that appears in either of those templates.

+EXAMPLE: If the highest numbered placeholder in the plain text template is {3}, and the highest numbered placeholder in the corresponding rich text template is {5}, the arguments array must contain at least 6 elements.

+See §3.27.10 for further discussion on this point.

 fix object

 General